amcglinchy/Interactive-Data-Vis-Fall2022/2_4_geographic/NOTES.md

 - What went easier than expected?
 - What, if anything, is currently blocking you?

-I'm actually just unsure what the "change in 95 percent days" columns represents in the CSV.
+I'm actually just unsure what the "Change in 95 Percent Days" columns represents in the CSV.
 And thus - what the dots represent?
 So, my title may be a little off.

 Sometimes it helps to formulate what you understood and where you got stuck in order to move forward.
 Feel free to include `code snippets`, `screenshots`, and `error message text` here as well.